pornin/paradox-compress/README.md

 flag can be smuggled somewhere in such metadata, which is enough to avoid paylooad expansion through compression without using any of the stuff described here.
-Thus, there should be little point in reusing the methods and codes from this repository in any tangible software project.
+Thus, there should be little point in reusing the methods and code from this repository in any tangible software project.
 As a mathematical recreation, though, paradoxical compression is sort of fun.